shongzahToo/smart-number-input/README.md

 - **Validation**: `min`, `max`, and opt‑out of negatives
 - **Keyboard**: ArrowUp/ArrowDown stepping with a configurable step
 - **Value access**: keep using `input.value` (string)
+- **Value Change Callback**: assign custom callback methods to call on value change on initialization or after
 - **Framework‑agnostic**: works in vanilla JS, React, Vue, etc.
 - **Side‑effect free on import**: only mutates the element you pass to it